New housing - frequently asked questions

 - It can provide an alternative to residential care, nursing care, supported living and sheltered housing.

 - It aims to provide 'a home for life' for many people even if their care needs change over time.

-If you would like more information about sheltered housing in Wiltshire, please see our sheltered housing section.Close
+If you would like more information about sheltered housing in Wiltshire, visit Council sheltered housing.

 Section 106 of the Town and County Planning Act, 1990, relates to monies paid by developers to local planning authorities in order to offset the costs of the external effects of development.